Vitamin E: Benefits, Foods and Side Effects

 Shopping for specific foods can help you up your intake of this antioxidant.
 High vitamin E foods include:

 |Cereal (Whole Grain Total brand)||3/4 cup||20.2|

 |Source: USDA National Nutrient Database for Standard Reference, Release 22|

-Because vitamin E is a fat-soluble vitamin, it can accumulate in the body and potentially cause unwanted side effects if ingested in high quantities.
+Because vitamin E is a fat-soluble vitamin, it can accumulate in the body.
+This can cause unwanted side effects in high quantities.

-But the maximum safe daily dose of vitamin E for some people may be significantly lower.
-In a study published in 2011, men age 50 or older who were taking 400 IU of vitamin E (all alpha-tocopherol acetate) daily showed an increased risk of developing prostate cancer, compared with healthy men of the same age not taking the supplement.
+In a study published in 2011, men aged 50 or older who were taking 400 IU of vitamin E daily showed an increased risk of developing prostate cancer, compared with healthy men of the same age who weren’t taking the supplement.

-Also, if ingested in very high doses, vitamin E can interfere with the body’s blood clotting ability, posing a risk to people taking blood thinners for certain health conditions.
+If ingested in high enough doses, vitamin E can also interfere with your body’s blood-clotting ability, posing a risk to people taking blood thinners for certain health conditions.

-Before supplementing your diet with vitamin E or any other vitamins or minerals, be sure to discuss the potential benefits and risks of nutritional supplements with your eye care provider and general physician.
+Before you take vitamin E supplements, or any other supplements, be sure to discuss the risks and benefits with your eye doctor and general physician.

 Dietary carotenoids, vitamins C and E, and risk of cataract in women.
 Archives of Ophthalmology.
 January 2008.